t3r6/pkdocs/docs/guides/multiplayer/pk-mp-client.md

 This part of the guide describes the full game multiplayer configuration in case you have a complete Painkiller Black Edition game.

 1. Move from GameSpy to OpenSpy to be able to see servers on the in-game browser list.
 To use OpenSpy, you can either replace all instances of **gamespy.com** with **openspy.net** in `Bin/Engine.dll` and `Bin/Editor/Engine.dll` or modify the Windows `hosts` file.
 This [**guide**](gamespy-openspy.md) will give you more detailed information on how to do it.
 2. Most servers have `PK++ 1.2` mod installed; hovewer, some have `PK++ 1.3`.
 It is a competitive mod made for tournaments.
 Starting from the `1.3` version of this mod, it's incompatible with the vanilla Painkiller Black Edition 1.64.
 It means that you also need to install and run this mod as a client.
-You can download `PK++ 1.3 Open Beta` [**here**](https://www.moddb.com/mods/pk)
+You can download `PK++ 1.3.1u Open Beta` [**here**](https://www.moddb.com/games/painkiller/downloads/pkplusplus13-unofficial-update)

-    !!!
-Warning
-        If you installed the official PK++ 1.3 client, you'll need to fix GameSpy again like it is desribed in the first point of this paragraph because PK++ 1.3 client is shipped with its own outdated `Engine.dll` that adds transparency to pictures during map loading.
-PK++ 1.2 does not have additional `Engine.dll` so there will not be a problem with that version.

 3. Once `PK++ 1.3` is installed and GameSpy is fixed, create a shortcut with the following property: